-Live sport is one of the most compelling viewer experiences available, which is why demand has never been higher.
-Live stats, match commentary, goal clips, replays and live strategy discussions are now expected in most sporting arenas.
+Live sport is one of the most compelling viewer experiences available.
+Live stats, match commentary, goal clips, replays and live strategy discussions enhance the viewer experience.

 The growth in content creation has seen exponential growth as a result.
 For example, Euro 2020 was available in 229 territories via 137 broadcast partners, and it had as many as 36 match coverage cameras in each stadium with an additional eight native UHD-HDR cameras at each game.
 Each camera captured footage that needed to be immediately processed and stored for distribution, making 2,000 hours of production available to global broadcasters.